designstem/projects/equilibrium/index.md

 ## Plastic reuse & art

-So plastic can also be used to make you walk on water, see <a href="https://christojeanneclaude.net/projects/the-floating-piers">Christo "The Floating Piers", 2016
+So plastic can also be used to make you walk on water, see <a href="https://christojeanneclaude.net/projects/the-floating-piers">Christo "The Floating Piers," 2016

 1. What are your feelings about this installation?
-Is it interesting, beautiful or even stupid and redundant?
+Is it interesting, beautiful, or even stupid and redundant?
 Find out about the artists' reasons for creating it.

 2. Which physical laws are used in this example to keep the piers floating even when people walked on them? **Focus on the following two terms** and find out what they mean.
 Write down your results: